ironmind-io/google-workspace-posture/README.md

     Go to the Google Cloud Console.
     Select or create a project.
     Navigate to "APIs & Services" > "Library".
-    Search for "Admin SDK" and enable it for your project.
+    Search for "Admin SDK" and enable it
-		Search for "Chrome Policy" and enable it for your project.
+		Search for "Chrome Policy" and enable it
+		Search for "Google Workspace Alert Center API" and enable it

 Create Service Account and Credentials: